vuejs/apollo/docs/guide/local-state.md

 }
 ```

-This is an increasly popular way of managing client-side state.
+This is an increasingly popular way of managing client-side state.
 Some projects even use it as a replacement of Vuex (or other Flux-inspired solutions).

 ## Examples